NoaBar/noabar.github.io/index.md

 # Noah Beerova
-Social worker at the core.
+Social worker at the core.<br/>

-Gets exaited when realizing that a current status/situation can get better.
+Gets exaited when realizing that a current status/situation can get better.<br/>
 Strives for a simple, useful and usable human centered solutions.